 Scholarly Commons Citation

 Koplow, David A., "Long Arms and Chemical Arms: Extraterritoriality and the Draft Chemical Weapons Convention" (1990).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1739.
+1739.